lulzzz/datalayer/docs/docs/who/devops.md

 title: Devops
 ---

-`Devops` uses the Kuber CLI to create the Kubernetes cluster and deploy the needed Applications.
+`Devops` uses the Pilot CLI to create the Kubernetes cluster and deploy the needed Applications.

 This is achieved in `Exploration` and `Alpha` environments.